 In the 24: Live Another Day novel Deadline, a character thinks to himself about the fact that contrary to the way things are usually portrayed in the movies, the arrival of the FBI generally doesn't spark an immediate rivalry with law enforcement agencies.

 In Kilner's experience, the opposite was usually the truth.
 State or county cops with less manpower and typically with operational budgets that were already stretched to the limit would welcome the involvement of the Federal Bureau of Investigation.

 Just in Time: Frequently subverted, although played straight on those rare occasions.
 Whenever Jack Bauer calls for backup, chances are, he'll kill a majority (or all) of the Mooks before they arrive.

-It was to infiltrate a terrorist cell, which automatically makes it If You're So Evil, Eat This Kitten, and he was hardly a kitten.
-And considering that he was charged with eight counts of kidnapping a minor, two counts of child pornography, and first degree murder, it's hard to feel bad about it.
+In the first episode of Day 2, Jack murders Marshall Goren and chops off his head in order to infiltrate a terrorist cell.
+Considering that Goren was charged with eight counts of kidnapping a minor, two counts of child pornography, and first degree murder, it's hard to feel bad about it.

 Killed Mid-Sentence: Subverted in case of Renee Walker.
-She stopped talking not because she was dead, but because was wounded to death
+She stopped talking not because she was dead, but because she was wounded to death.

 Played straight with the interrogator of Dana Walsh.
 "You won't take the shot because ... " <headshot>

 The only thing he likes more than 13-year-old-girls is money.

 Long Bus Trip: Kate Warner, Chase Edmunds, Tom Lennox, Nadia, Driscoll...
 You know what, it's almost easier to list characters that didn't just up and leave without warning to never return...